Privacy Policy

 To the extent possible, employees should not remove or transport Personal Information outside of their workspace or home office.
 If a business reason exists to transport Personal Information, employees must ensure all electronic Personal Information is encrypted and paper PHI is appropriately secured while in transit and locked up when not in use.

 8. Personal Information Received from Customers.
-Exponent Health advises customers not to send Personal Information to Exponent Health via e-mail unless encrypted.
-Exponent Health encourages its customers to send any necessary Personal Information to Exponent Health through the U.S. Postal Service, by secure fax, via telephone (speaking directly to Exponent Health representatives), or by using a secure ftp connection.
+Expion Health advises customers not to send Personal Information to Expion Health via e-mail unless encrypted.
+Expion Health encourages its customers to send any necessary Personal Information to Expion Health through the U.S. Postal Service, by secure fax, via telephone (speaking directly to Expion Health representatives), or by using a secure ftp connection.

-9. Use of Non-Exponent Health Devices.
-Staff may use non-Exponent Health equipment to access e-mail.
+9. Use of Non-Expion Health Devices.
+Staff may use non-Expion Health equipment to access e-mail.
 All mobile devices accessing e-mail should be password protected.
-E-mail will be remotely wiped by Exponent Health if a personal device is lost or stolen or if staff leave the organization.
-Web-based applications may be used from non-Exponent Health devices only when an encrypted connection, such as SSL, is established.
-Personal Information accessed on non-Exponent Health devices may not be downloaded or stored.
+E-mail will be remotely wiped by Expion Health if a personal device is lost or stolen or if staff leave the organization.
+Web-based applications may be used from non-Expion Health devices only when an encrypted connection, such as SSL, is established.
+Personal Information accessed on non-Expion Health devices may not be downloaded or stored.

 10. Use of Social Security Numbers (SSN).
-Exponent Health believes in the importance of appropriately safeguarding Social Security Numbers obtained during the normal course of conducting business.
-To the extent possible, an alternate ID, such as an employer identification number or a Exponent Health-generated privacy identification number will be used for individual identification.
-However, if business needs require the use of a SSN, it is Exponent Health’s practice not to disclose SSNs (all or part) unless a compelling business need is identified or if legally required.
+Expion Health believes in the importance of appropriately safeguarding Social Security Numbers obtained during the normal course of conducting business.
+To the extent possible, an alternate ID, such as an employer identification number or a Expion Health-generated privacy identification number will be used for individual identification.
+However, if business needs require the use of a SSN, it is Expion Health’s practice not to disclose SSNs (all or part) unless a compelling business need is identified or if legally required.
 Access to SSNs is limited to staff with a business need to know SSNs.

 a.
 Third Parties.
 In order to ensure the security of SSNs if a business need requires the disclosure of the full SSN to a third party, notification must be submitted in writing to the Privacy Officer [email protected].
 The Privacy Officer approves all requests prior to sharing any SSNs with a third party.